Humphrey Searle: Biography

 Searle was the son of Humphrey and Charlotte Searle and, through his mother, a grandson of Sir William Schlich.
 He was born in Oxford where he was a classics scholar before studying—somewhat hesitantly—with John Ireland at the Royal College of Music in London, after which he went to Vienna on a six-month scholarship to become a private pupil of Anton Webern, which became decisive in his composition career.

 Searle was one of the foremost pioneers of serial music in the United Kingdom, and used his role as a producer at the BBC from 1946 to 1948 to promote it.
 He was General Secretary of the International Society for Contemporary Music from 1947 to 1949.
 He accepted this post with the encouragement of the new president, Edward Clark.
 For Clark, he composed the Quartet for Clarinet, Bassoon, Violin and Viola, Op.
 12, a musical palindrome.

+Gold Coast Customs, Op.
+15, was his first large scale serial work.
+It is a setting of the jazz-influenced poem by Edith Sitwell, scored for speakers, male chorus and orchestra, and the first of a trilogy of pieces for speaker and orchestra, to be followed by Riverrun, Op.
+20 (1951, words by James Joyce) and The Shadow of Cain, Op.
+22 (1952, words again by Edith Sitwell).
+The premiere of Gold Coast Customs took place at BBC Broadcasting House on 17 May 1949, with Edith Sitwell and Constant Lambert as the speakers.

 Searle wrote his Piano Sonata, Op.
 21 for a recital at the Wigmore Hall on 22 October 1951, given by the Australian pianist Gordon Watson to celebrate the 140th anniversary of the birth of Franz Liszt.
 (Watson also performed the complete Transcendental Études on that occasion.)
 The Sonata was loosely based on Liszt's Sonata in B minor and has been described as "probably, both the finest and most original piano work ever produced by a British composer".